 These interests influenced Matthew’s study of photography and writing in high school and led him in 2003 to Chapman University’s School of Film and Television (now Dodge College of Film and Media Arts) in Orange, California.
 There, he spent three semesters studying screenwriting, film production, and English before spending a final semester abroad at Victoria University in Wellington, New Zealand, where he studied popular media and art history.

 In 2012, Matthew published his first novel, The Breeders, and in 2014, he published the first in his seven-book Jonathan Flite series, The Confessions of Jonathan Flite.
-He will publish the second in the series, The Release of Jonathan Flite, in 2016, while also working on the third, The Rise of Jonathan Flite, and two feature screenplays.
+He published the second in the series, The Release of Jonathan Flite, in 2016.
+He is currently working on the third, The Rise of Jonathan Flite, and two screenplays.
 Matthew has also been published in Publishers Weekly and The Advocate and on multiple blogs.